 High school core classes meet the a-g course requirements for University of California and California State University admissions.
 The rigorous, standards-based curriculum follows state and district guidelines including advanced courses such as Pre-Calculus, Astronomy, Honors English, and Physics.
 An emphasis on cross-curricular activities between subject areas enhances student awareness of the connectedness of concepts and how they relate to the world around them.

 Based on research showing that students with learning disabilities require explicit instruction in learning how to learn, the middle school program, which consists of 7th and 8th grades, integrates study skills into lessons across subject areas.
 Students are taught organization, time-management, note-taking, test-preparation, research skills, and test-taking strategies to help them transition successfully to high school.

 The elementary program utilizes specialized intervention programs for reading, writing, math, and study skills that focus on improving basic skills.
 Learning comes alive through classroom and small group participatory, interactive, hands-on, multisensory instruction in a stimulating and motivating environment.

 Integration of technology is an essential element of the academic program.
 The use of technology assists our students to circumvent and/or ameliorate some of their learning deficits and access the curriculum.
 For example, text-to-speech software enables students with decoding impairments to access and understand text.
 Concept mapping software facilitates organization of ideas in the writing process.
-Each classroom is equipped with interactive white boards that promote student engagement and target diverse learning styles.
+Each classroom is equipped with an interactive white board that promote student engagement and target diverse learning styles.